markbeep/markbeep.github.io/content/posts/learning_nim.md

 draft: true
 tags: ["programming","nim"]
 ---
+Array indexing at any index you want

+Different ways to use a Method
 ```nim
 var str = "this is a string"
 echo str  # this prints the string